Volume 2 of the counselor training program

 Here's what a few people have said about this course:

-This webinar gave me a fresh approach for how to structure student sessions.
+This course gave me a fresh approach for how to structure student sessions.
 From brainstorming to revising a first draft, the tools and resources made available during this course were invaluable to me!
 It's exciting to be able to put these new techniques in action in order to help my students write the best personal statements possible.
 In addition, the opportunity to write my own personal statement was not only wonderfully cathartic, but it helped me connect more to the struggles my students often experience while writing.
-Thank you so much for a fabulous webinar!
+Thank you so much for a fabulous course!

 -Chelsea, Independent Counselor 2016